tajmone/hugo-book/README.md

     Being a text-based syntax, AsciiDoc documents can be version controlled like any other source files, which makes it simple to edit documents collaboratively via tools like Git, Fossil, Mercurial, etc.

-    Since [Hugo] is an open source software, people might wish to take on its development, or create new derivative tools based on the Hugo code-base.
+    Since [Hugo] is an open source software, people might wish to take on its development, or create new derivative tools based on the Hugo sources.
-    In such cases, having access to _The Hugo Book_ in AsciiDoc source format is going to be a blessing for the sake of documenting the project.
+    In such cases, having access to _The Hugo Book_ in AsciiDoc format is going to be a blessing for the sake of documenting the project.

     The ability to version-control the book also simplifies translating it to other languages by working directly overt the original English sources and being able to easily track changes, resolve conflicts, and undo changes.